 - Specialist and enthusiast vehicles

-- How to create a user account in ROVER.
+- How to create a user account in ROVER

-- ROVER portal

 - RVS legislation and determinations

-- Guides and resources

-- ROVER application statuses and notifications

-- What are the RVS fees and charges?
+- What are the RVS fees and charges and payments?

 - What are RVS decision-making timeframes?

 - How is my personal and commercial information in ROVER managed?

-- How to withdraw, amend and resubmit or delete an application in ROVER

-- Guide to withdrawing, amending and resubmitting an application

-- How to add your road vehicle to the Register of Approved Vehicles once specified conditions have been met

-- Importing a road vehicle

-- Industry guide to refuse to consider powers